-- A. "Respondent" refers to the individual whose decisions, actions, or inactions have given rise to the Grievant's concerns. - B. "Decision Maker" refers to the Provost or Vice President who is charged with making the decision. - C. "Panel" refers to the Grievance Hearing Panel selected using the process defined in Sections 11.3.4 F and G of this grievance procedure.
+- A. "Respondent" refers to the individual or individuals whose alleged decisions, actions, or inactions have given rise to the Grievant's concerns. - B. "Decision Maker" refers to the Provost or Vice President who is charged with making the decision. - C. "Panel" refers to the Grievance Hearing Panel selected using the process defined in Sections 11.3.4 F, G and H of this grievance procedure. - D. "Grievant" refers to the faculty member alleging a tangible adverse professional impact allowable under Section 11.3.1. - E. "Presiding Panel Member" or "PPM" refers to the panel member selected by the panel to preside throughout the grievance process.